- Jul 23, 2025

 How to Reach Tungnath?

-There are multiple ways through which you can appear in Tunganth.
+There are multiple ways to appear in Tungnath.
 Beneath are some of the ways that you can approach:

-- By Air: You can book a flight and land at Jolly Grant Airport.
+- By Air: You can book a flight to Jolly Grant Airport.
 From here, Tungnath is around 223 Km away.

 - By Rail: The closest railway station to Tungnath is Rishikesh Railway Station, which is approximately 205 km away.